-(a) One or more Stock Options may be granted to any eligible Employee.
-No Employee may be granted Stock Options for more than 1,000,000 Shares in any three-year period.
+- (a) One or more Stock Options may be granted to any Eligible Director.
 Each Stock Option so granted shall be subject to such terms and conditions as the Committee shall impose.
 The exercise price per Share shall be specified by the Award, but shall in no instance be less than 100 percent of Fair Market Value at the time of the Award.
 Payment of the exercise price shall be made in cash, Shares, or other consideration, or any combination thereof, in accordance with the terms of this Plan and any applicable regulations of the Committee in effect at the time and valued at Fair Market Value on the date prior to exercise of the Stock Option.
 All Stock Options granted hereunder shall have a maximum life of no more than ten (10) years from the date of issuance of the Award.
-In no event shall any Stock Option vest sooner than one (1) year from date of issuance of the Award except in the event of a Change in Control.

-- (b) Stock Options granted hereunder may be designated as ISOs (except to the extent otherwise specified in this Section 7) or nonqualified Stock Options.
-ISOs may be granted only to Eligible Employees which meet the definition of "employees" under Section 3401(c) of the Code.
-To the extent that the aggregate Fair Market Value of Shares with respect to which Stock Options designated as ISOs are exercisable for the first time by any Grantee during any year (under all plans of the Corporation and any Subsidiary thereof) exceeds \$100,000, such stock options shall be treated as not being ISOs.
-ISOs and Awards thereof must comply with all of the requirements of Section 422 of the Code. - (c) The Committee shall not adjust or amend the exercise price of Stock Options previously awarded to any Grantee, whether through amendment, cancellation and replacement grant, or any other means. - (d) The Committee may grant reload Stock Options, separately or together with another Stock Option, pursuant to which, subject to the terms and conditions established by the Committee, the Grantee would be granted a new Stock Option when the payment of the exercise price of a previously granted Stock Option is made by the delivery of Shares owned by the Grantee, which new Stock Option would be an option to purchase the number of Shares not exceeding the number of Shares so provided as consideration upon the exercise of the previously granted Stock Option to which such reload Stock Option relates.
+In no event shall any Stock Option vest sooner than one (1) year from date of issuance of the Award except in the event of a Change in Control. - (b) The Committee shall not adjust or amend the exercise price of Stock Options previously awarded to any Grantee, whether through amendment, cancellation and replacement grant, or any other means. - (c) The Committee may grant reload Stock Options, separately or together with another Stock Option, pursuant to which, subject to the terms and conditions established by the Committee, the Grantee would be granted a new Stock Option when the payment of the exercise price of a previously granted Stock Option is made by the delivery of Shares owned by the Grantee, which new Stock Option would be an option to purchase the number of Shares not exceeding the number of Shares so provided as consideration upon the exercise of the previously granted Stock Option to which such reload Stock Option relates.
 Reload Stock Options may be granted with respect to Stock Options previously granted under the Plan or any other Stock Option plan of the Corporation.
 Reload Stock Options shall have a per Share exercise price equal to the Fair Market Value as of the date of grant of the reload Stock Option.
 Any Reload Option shall be subject to availability of sufficient Shares for grant under the Plan.